-Before you purchase a Nikon telephoto lens, you should be able to pinpoint exactly what it is you want to shoot.
+Before you purchase a Nikon telephoto lens, you should pinpoint exactly what it is you want to shoot.
 Telephoto lenses have many uses, and different telephoto focal length ranges are better for different subjects.

 Do you want an all-purpose, walkaround telephoto lens?
-If so, then I recommend choosing a lens with a large zoom range – one that starts wide, at around 20mm, and goes all the way to 200mm or 300mm.
+If so, then I recommend choosing a lens with a large zoom range – one that starts wide, at around 50mm, and goes all the way to 200mm or 300mm.
 This will ensure you’re prepared for every situation.

 Do you want to capture photos of birds and wildlife?
 Then you’re going to need a telephoto lens that stretches into the super-telephoto range.
 Unless your wildlife is big and comfortable around humans, even 300mm is going to frequently fall short, so 400mm is probably the minimum you’ll need.
-If you’re looking to shoot small birds, then 500mm would definitely be welcome.
+If you’re looking to shoot small birds, then 500mm is definitely a good idea.

 Do you want to capture tight portraits?
 Then you should grab a lens that starts with a standard focal length (i.e., 50mm) and zooms to 200mm or so.
 This will give you a nice range for shooting headshots without overdoing it.

-Do you want to shoot action sports?
-If so, then a midrange telephoto lens will probably be best, from around 70mm to 200mm.
-This focal length range can handle pretty much any sport needs, unless you’re shooting from extreme distances, in which case a longer telephoto lens might be helpful.
+Do you want to photography sports?
+If so, then a medium-telephoto lens is probably best, one that spans from around 70mm to 200mm.
+This range can handle pretty much any sports situations – unless you’re shooting from extreme distances, in which case a longer telephoto lens might be helpful.

-Do you want to photograph tight landscapes?
-Then you’ll want to stick with a lens in the 70-200mm range.
-This will get you tight shots when you need it, without forcing you to deal with an excess 100mm or so.
+Finally, do you want to photograph tight landscapes?
+Then you’ll need to grab a lens in the 70-200mm range.
+This will get you tight shots but won’t force you to deal with an excess 100mm or so on the long end.

 The best lenses are sharp at every focal length, from the widest part of their range all the way to the end.
-However, it’s rare to find telephoto zooms that are truly this impressive.
-Most telephoto lenses will lose sharpness toward the end of their focal length range, so you should always be on the lookout for the possibility.
-This is especially problematic if you plan to use the lens for small, distant subjects, where the 300mm end is going to be your most used focal length.
+However, it’s rare to find telephoto zooms that are truly that impressive.
+Most telephoto lenses will lose sharpness toward the end of their focal length range, so you should always be on the lookout for that possibility.
+It can be especially problematic if you plan to use the lens for small, distant subjects, where the 200mm-600mm end is going to be your most used focal length.